Lung Cancer Screening

 - Greater than or equal to 20-pack year history of smoking

 - One additional risk factor: a cancer history, lung disease history, family history of lung cancer, radon exposure, and occupation exposure.

-For the month of November the lung screening is available for $99, regularly $149.
+Cost for the screening is $149.
 The screening includes a low-dose CT scan read by a board-certified radiologist.
-To learn more about the lung CT scan, or to make an appointment, call 630-236-8300.
+To learn more about the lung CT scan, call 630-236-8300.